ike-keichan/KeiLisp/README_Function.md

 ### gc
 **(gc)**
-Functions to operate the garbage collection.
+Functions to operate the garbage collection.<br>
+This function is KeiLisp only.
+This is no support with KeiLisp-onWeb.

 ```
 >> (gc)